-He did one on psoas.
-As you know psoas is a huge issue when it comes to muscle imbalances in the lower body.
+He did one on the psoas.
+As you know, the psoas is a massive issue regarding muscle imbalances in the lower body.

 Take it away, Mark.

-While I’m the first to agree that the psoas can contribute to the dreaded anterior pelvic tilt and the problems associated with it, we should still consider that not everyone on the planet has this particular postural deviation.
-In fact, some actually have a psoas that is underactive.
+While I’m the first to agree that the psoas can contribute to the dreaded anterior pelvic tilt and the associated problems, we should still consider that not everyone on the planet has this particular postural deviation.
+Some have a psoas that is underactive.

 Symptoms of an Underactive Psoas

 In this case, the lack of strength or activation of the psoas can cause the rectus femoris to contribute excessively to hip flexion (since the psoas isn’t doing its job) and result in overuse injuries to this muscle.
-As the rectus femoris becomes overused trigger points or ischemic tissue can build up and result in referred pain patterns.
-To take it one step further, if the rectus femoris is over active it can also pull the patella more forcefully into the groove at the base of the femur resulting in anterior knee pain.
+As the rectus femoris becomes overused, trigger points or ischemic tissue can build-up, resulting in referred pain patterns.
+To take it one step further, if the rectus femoris is overactive, it can pull the patella more forcefully into the groove at the base of the femur resulting in anterior knee pain.

 Dealing with an Underactive Psoas

 The first step in dealing with knee pain is to identify all possible causes (which is obviously beyond the scope of this post), but if your investigation leads you to the psoas, here is a quick fix for you.

 Step 1: Foam roll the rectus femoris, stopping on any “hot spots.”
 If the pain is at level 10, you should rest until it decreases to level 5 or 6, which should be considered normal.
 Sometimes, if the ischemic tissue is close to the knee, you may feel a referred pain in the knee itself when rolling.
 In other words, DON’T SKIP THIS STEP!
 Failure to deal with restoring proper muscle length and quality will prevent optimal resolution of the problem.